Examples

 Composing Multiple Mixins with Named Policies

-Each column gets its own Policy composed from a single mixin.
+Each column gets its own Policy composed from one or more mixins.
 Pass all named policies to useSpellbook under the policies key:

 const book = useSpellbook({